eMetaboHUB-MAMA/mama-paper/paper/paper.md

     \item \textbf{phpexcel} (create XLS files - \href{https://packagist.org/packages/phpoffice/phpexcel}{view on website})
 \end{itemize}

 Modules are also listed in the project's README file in the `Requirements` section.
 PHP dependency management is based on [Composer](https://getcomposer.org/), ensuring that the correct versions of these modules are retrieved.

 The RESTful API requires a MySQL database and an SMTP client.
 These third party tools can be configured in a specific `*.ini` file.
 To facilitate the deployment of the project, the MAMA team provides a complete docker image of the application.

+Even if we only use the `JSON` REST output in the "MAMA - WebApp", we also developed `XML` and basic `TEXT` ones.
+Our goal was to open the REST API to any developers, all methods are listed in the official documentation.

 # Features

 The application serves as an interface between laboratories or metabolomics platforms offering services.
 It can be configured to present the types of analyses offered and the workflows for processing the user's request.
 It allows the management of user accounts and staff accounts with different levels of roles in relation to project management.
 Projects are partitioned to each user and advanced rights management allows the personnel assigned to each project to be limited.

 ## Analysis request submission

 One of the main features of the web application is to allow users to submit and view requests for analyses.
 The graphical interface of the "Create a new request" form has been designed to specifically support metabolomics analyses.
 Specific work has been carried out to select the vocabulary and data types.
 It should be noted that the forms will not be easily customisable (static HTML code) but some data such as the geographical sites of the consortium or the keywords used to define the projects are managed in the database allowing a MAMA administrator to easily add or update these tags.

 Through the web application, external collaborators can then describe their metabolomics project (or "analysis request") with the following information: